Zettelkasten-Method/zettelkasten.de/content/posts/overview.md

 If you want to know more about the history of the Zettelkasten Method, check out the [ongoing research on Luhmann's Zettelkasten by Johannes Schmidt](https://uni-bielefeld.de/soz/luhmann-archiv/publikationen.html) at Bielefeld University.
 Johannes is the _Guardian of the Godfather's Zettelkasten_, and his work is genuinely interesting for knowledge work nerds.

+We also cover the relevant bit of history in [our introduction](/introduction) to explain how the Zettelkasten Method works.

+## Tools

+**Interested in software?** We started to feature application reviews to see how well they fit the Zettelkasten workflow.
+You most likely want to pick an app that adapts well to your work, so our [tools page](/tools/), the [list of blog posts tagged "review"](/posts/tags/review), and our [software forum](https://forum.zettelkasten.de/categories/tools) are all good starting points.
+There's a lot of other software on the web you could experiment with, so don't feel limited to our selection!